Identify where psychosocial risk sits across your organisation.

 A web-based psychosocial hazard assessment for NZ workplaces.
 Independently validated.
 Aligned with NZS ISO 45003.

-A ~10-minute online survey covering 24 work factors — both the hazards that create psychological harm and the protective factors that reduce it.
+The assessment measures both the hazards that create psychological harm and the strengths that reduce them.
 Independently evaluated by Griffith University’s RISE Research Unit and judged a “very high-quality survey instrument.”
-ISO 27001:2022 certified.
 Maps directly to the hazard categories in WorkSafe’s Good Practice Guidelines.

 Psychosocial safety climate